iodide-project/iodide/docs/iomd.md

 understand.
 For example, it works out of the box with standard software development tools like ``diff`` and GitHub pull requests.

-## JSMD syntax and usage
+## IOMD syntax and usage

-As we said above, a JSMD file is just a plain text file with text blocks representing various languages and other evaluation directives, and delimited by lines starting with `%%`.
+As we said above, a IOMD file is just a plain text file with text blocks representing various languages and other evaluation directives, and delimited by lines starting with `%%`.

-A few things to note about JSMD:
+A few things to note about IOMD:

-* Iodide natively supports the following JSMD chunk types (described in more detail below):
+* Iodide natively supports the following IOMD chunk types (described in more detail below):
     * `%% js` for JavaScript source code
     * `%% py` for Python source code
     * `%% md` for Markdown